Attached TeamAttachment Theory

 Today, we're taking a (respectful) psychological deep dive into what Ariana Grande's music and public love stories might tell us about her attachment style, using insights from attachment theory.

-Important: we cannot officially know anyone’s attachment style without a professional assessment, this is not professional/medical advice or diagnosis.
+Important: We cannot officially know anyone's attachment style without a professional assessment; this is not professional/medical advice or diagnosis.

 Quick Overview: What Are Attachment Styles?